Welcome to today's edition of the Rush 24-7 podcast.

 I can give you an example of this.

-Have you noticed it's football season now?
+Have you noticed it's football season now, and have you noticed all the nothing against Coors here?

-I mean, I, you know, I love private sector companies.
+I mean, I love private sector companies.

 But they wear me out.

-I've just they're just so stu and they're stupid by design.
+I'm just so stupid by design.

-The whole concept is but the coach's answers have nothing to do with the questions being asked.
+The whole concept is, but the coach's answers have nothing to do with the questions being asked.

 They're just stupid.